 On April 30, 2014 (the "Spin-Off Date"), the former SLM Corporation legally separated (the "Spin-Off") into two distinct publicly traded entities: an education loan management, servicing and asset recovery business called Navient Corporation ("Navient"), and a consumer banking business called SLM Corporation.
-SLM Corporation's primary operating subsidiary is Sallie Mae Bank.
-We sometimes refer to SLM Corporation, together with its subsidiaries and its affiliates, during the period prior to the Spin-Off as "legacy SLM."
+SLM Corporation subsidiaries and its affiliates, during the period prior to the Spin-Off as "legacy SLM."